TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: InspectLoader

-    An abstract base class for a :term:`loader` which implements the optional :pep:`302` protocol for loaders that inspect modules.
+    An abstract base kundi for a :term:`loader` which implements the optional :pep:`302` protocol for loaders that inspect modules.

     .. method:: get_code(fullname)